 Protecting our clients and residents

-Bolton Clarke is proactively working to protect clients and residents and implemented enhanced protection measures earlier this month in response to Coronavirus (COVID-19).
-We are closely monitoring developments around the Coronavirus and following advice from state and federal health authorities.
+Bolton Clarke is proactively working to protect clients and residents and implemented enhanced protection measures in March 2020 in response to Coronavirus (COVID-19).
+These measures continue to be regularly reviewed and updated in response to developments around the Coronavirus and advice from state and federal health authorities.

 Families, friends and visitors can best protect residents and clients by not visiting if: